The Miracle of the Cards

 The Miracle of the Cards is 2001 American made-for-television drama film distributed by Cloud Ten Pictures.
-It starred Kirk Cameron, Karin Konoval, Catherine Oxenberg, Peter Wingfield and Richard Thomas.
-It first aired on November 10, 2001 on PAX (now known as Ion Television).
+It starred Kirk Cameron, Karin Konoval, Catherine Oxenberg, Peter Wingfield, Thomas Sangster, and Richard Thomas.
+It first aired on November 10, 2001, on PAX (now known as Ion Television).

 The Miracle of the Cards taglines were "Witness the power of faith" and "Can the whole world's prayers work a miracle?"
 It was not rated by the Motion Picture Association of America.